Prelude: Singer-Actor Lab

 Prelude Singer-Actor Performance Lab 2024-25 Calendar

-Saturday, September 7, 2024: First day of Fall Semester
+Saturday, September 6: First Day of Fall Term

 Prelude: Singer-Actor Lab meets in Minneapolis on Saturdays from 2 to 5 pm, September through May